eitanf/sysconf/data/README.md

   * `domain_mapping.csv`: A mapping from regular expressions on domain names to country and sector.
   * `inferred_gender_mapping.json`: A mapping from names to genders, computationally derived.
   * `interest_mapping.csv`: A table that maps from author interests to canonical interest names and topic group,
+  * `s2authors.json`: Counts of authors in the Semantic Scholar database dump.
   * `s2papers.json`: A subset of the Semantic Scholar database dump (dated 2018-05-03).
 Refer to http://api.semanticscholar.org/corpus/download for data description.
 This subset covers nearly all the papers in our collection.
   * `topics.csv`: A listing of possible systems topics per paper (sub-fields).
   * `verified_gender_mapping.json`: A mapping from names to genders, manually derived.